1. The Vijayanagara Empire was founded in ___________.

 Explanation: Several travelers visited and described Vijayanagara’s wealth, including Conti (Italian), Paes & Nuniz (Portuguese), Ibn Battuta (Arab).

-36. Nicolo Conti visited Vijayanagara during the reign of:
+36. Nicolo Conti visited Vijayanagara during the reign of___________.

 A) Harihara II